pottereric/pottereric.github.com/_posts/2017-01-05-CodeMash17-Recomendations.markdown

 ## Soft Skills ##

-While I am most interest in the technical side of our profession, I know that the nontechnical side is just as important and CodeMash has sessions to help in the area too.
+While I am most interest in the technical side of our profession, I know that the nontechnical side is just as important and CodeMash has sessions to help in that area too.
 Cassandra Farris will teach you about career growth in [Career Growth Questions You’re Afraid to Ask](https://www.codemash.org/session/career-growth-questions-youre-afraid-to-ask/) and Jay Harris will share about working in a team environment in [Make Donuts Great Again: The Tale of the Broken Build](https://www.codemash.org/session/make-donuts-great-again-the-tale-of-the-broken-build/).

 ## .Net ##